-Up until now, mental illness had always been pinpointed as a chemical imbalance that affected the brain.
+Until now, mental illness had always been pinpointed as a chemical imbalance that affected the brain.
 Today, more studies are showing that our digestive system and its health also plays a huge part in the optimal health and performance of our brain.
-This new way of seeing mental health has begun to open doors to understanding more in depth why certain mental illnesses occur.
-If we are willing, however, to explore beyond the dynamics of the brain-gut connection with a humble, open and honest approach, the findings will eventually reveal to us that our spirit health plays just as an important role, if not more, in our overall well-being.
+This new way of seeing mental health has begun to open doors to understanding more in-depth why certain mental illnesses occur.
+If we are willing, however, to explore beyond the dynamics of the brain-gut connection with a humble, open, and honest approach, the findings will eventually reveal to us that our spirit-health plays just as an important role, if not more, in our overall well-being.

 When dirt’s been given such a filthy reputation, it is quite difficult seeing it having any health benefits at all.
 But the word is out!
 A little bit of dirt won’t kill you.
 In fact, a little bit of dirt can actually heal you!

 Mycobacterium vaccae (M. Vaccae), is a particular type of good bacteria that is found in soil.
-This good bacteria is drastically being depleted here in America, and for the past 30 years our bodies have been feeling the effects.
-Diseases like Ulcerative colitis (UC), Inflamatory bowel disease (IBD), Crohn’s disease (CD)
+This good bacteria is drastically being depleted here in America, and for the past 30 years, our bodies have been feeling the effects.
+Diseases like Ulcerative colitis (UC), Inflammatory bowel disease (IBD), Crohn’s disease (CD)

-, Obesity among others are thought to likely be a result of this depletion due to chemically, contaminated soil.
-It is also believed that depression is linked to the lack of exposure to dirt all together.
+, Obesity among others is thought to likely be a result of this depletion due to chemically, contaminated soil.
+It is also believed that depression is linked to the lack of exposure to dirt altogether.

 Other gut damaging behaviors are the overuse of antibiotics, drinking alcohol excessively, and drinking water with high levels of chlorine.
 When enough of the healthy bacteria is depleted, the digestive system then becomes a breeding ground for chronic inflammation, causing many major body system malfunctions.